 The major task was to minimize the total time taken in the overall recruitment process for government jobs.
 National Recruitment Agency is constituted after considering this long-duration process.

 Now there is no need to attend multiple examinations for different departments in the central government.
-Common Eligibility Test by the NRA will replace the initial level shortlisting and it will drastically reduce the total time and overall cost.
+CET will replace the initial level shortlisting and it will drastically reduce the total time and overall cost.

 Candidates will also get the benefit of a reduced time cycle the total recruitment takes for any exam.
 Generally, A total of 6 months’ time is taken currently from the notification release date, Application process to the Tier-1 exam.
 This 6 months’ time will be reduced to 1 month’s time and will help in the announcement of the final result sooner than the current system.